Results of the participate@UOL project at School VI

 Publications:

 1. El-Sourani N, Mühling T, Klarmann R, Quintes S, Bockhorn M. Implementation and Analysis of a Fully Immersive Virtual Reality-Based Emergency Training in a Surgical Curriculum.
 Adv Med Educ Pract.
-2025 May 16;16:811-823. doi: 10.2147/AMEP.S507357.
+16 May 2025;16:811–823. doi: 10.2147/AMEP.S507357.
 PMID: 40401262; PMCID: PMC12094490.

 https://hochschulforumdigitalisierung.de/notruf-aus-der-zukunft/

-3. Mühling T,-Späth I, Backhaus J, Milke N, Oberdörfer S, Meining A, Latoschik ME, König S. "Virtueal reality in medical emergencies training: benefits, perceived stress, and learning success.
+3. Mühling T, Späth I, Backhaus J, Milke N, Oberdörfer S, Meining A, Latoschik ME, König S. “Virtual reality in medical emergencies training: benefits, perceived stress, and learning success.”
 2023.
-Multimedia Systems 29; 2239-2252. https://doi.org/10.1007/s00530-023-01102-0
+Multimedia Systems 29; 2239–2252. https://doi.org/10.1007/s00530-023-01102-0

 In preparation.
-Planned from summer semester 2026.
+Scheduled to start in the summer semester of 2026.

-Communication and interprofessional education: The virtual platform for nursing UbiSim
+Communication and interprofessional education: the virtual platform for nursing, UbiSim

 We have piloted UbiSim in small groups as part of the project and are currently planning to use it in the Advanced Nursing Practice (ANP) Master’s programme.